TryGhost/Ghost/themes/structure.md

 ### tag.hbs

-You can optionally provide a tag template for the tag listing pages.
+You can optionally provide a tag template for the tag archive pages.
 If your theme doesn't have a <code class="path">tag.hbs</code> template, Ghost will use the standard <code class="path">index.hbs</code> template for tag pages.

 Tag pages have access to both a tag object, a list of posts and pagination properties.

+If you want to have a custom template for a specific tag you can do so by creating a template with the name <code class="path">tag-{{slug}}.hbs</code>.
+For example if you have a tag name 'Music' that lives at <code class="path">/tag/music/</code> then you can add a template called <code class="path">tag-music.hbs</code> and this template will be used to render only the 'music' tag archive.

 ### author.hbs

-You can optionally provide an author template for the author listing pages.
+You can optionally provide an author template for the author archive pages.
 If your theme doesn't have an <code class="path">author.hbs</code> template, Ghost will use the standard <code class="path">index.hbs</code> template for author pages.

 ### error.hbs